dragonflyoss/client/CONTRIBUTING.md

 > WE ARE LOOKING FORWARD TO ANY PR FROM YOU.

-Since you are ready to improve dfdameon with a PR, we suggest you could take a look at the PR rules here.
+Since you are ready to improve dfdaemon with a PR, we suggest you could take a look at the PR rules here.

 - [Workspace Preparation](#workspace-preparation)